hanna-greaves/Token-Says/README.md

 # Token Says
 Bring some penache into your world.
-With Token Says, make tokens speak dialog or play audio based on in game actions.
+With Token Says, make tokens speak dialog and play audio based on in game actions.
 Use rolltables and playlists to randomize what tokens say.

 ![Animation](https://user-images.githubusercontent.com/22696153/127725224-f9af308d-fcfb-4f2b-a090-f267348928c6.gif)